 I deleted IG along with most other social media apps from my phone almost 2 weeks ago and only reinstalled a few days into January.
-I discovered a few things that I wanted to share with you as this was a great lesson and there are parallels to be drawn to other situations in life.
+Because I’m a curious mindset coach, I discovered a few things that I wanted to share with you as this was a great lesson and there are parallels to be drawn to other situations in life.

 Early on, I noticed a lot of urges to ‘just take a peek’ or ‘log in from your laptop’.
 I tried to justify and bargain with myself as to why I needed to log in.